bmc-cs-software-analysis/383/project/Project.md

 ### Making modifications to EvoSuite:

 1. clone evosuite (`https://github.com/EvoSuite/evosuite`)
 2. checkout the version you used for Part 1 (`git checkout dba720b`)
 3. Make your changes
 4. Create a new jar file using `mvn clean install -DskipTests`.
+5. The jar will be in: `shaded/target/evosuite-shaded-1.1.0.jar` run with `java JAR shaded.org.evosuite.EvoSuite`